 With either option, you will need to make at least an initial (partial) payment for us to open your file, enter an attorney-client relationship with you, and begin the work.
 This will be a reasonable portion of the flat fee or value-added fee.

-After you make your initial payment, you may pay the remainder of the fee in installments, usually on a monthly basis.
-Another common arrangement is to pay 50% initially and the remaining 5o% prior to the filing of your case.
+After you make your initial payment, you may pay the remainder of the fee in installments, usually on a monthly basis, with the full balance payable upon completion of the case.
+Another common arrangement is to pay 50% initially and the remaining 50% prior to the filing of your case.

 We have flexible payment plans designed for your budget and your need for steady progress in your case.
 Our written fee agreement describes your payment plan.